What countries are leading the way in blockchain innovation?

 Also announced in February was a blockchain-based information portal for crime control in Nigeria.
 The citizen-focused platform, named interPort, will allow Interpol to access information and manage stakeholder engagements and crime reporting.

 A pilot scheme, set to launch in Q3 2018, will use blockchain to monitor cobalt mining in the Democratic Republic of Congo.
 The scheme aims to ensure that cobalt used in lithium-ion batteries (found in everything from cell phones to electric cars) hasn’t been mined by children.
 Companies are under increasing pressure from consumers and investors to show that cobalt has come through supply chains free of rights abuses, similar to other minerals such as tantalum, tin, tungsten and gold.

-This blog was extracted from our Scottish Government research which we aim to share by the end of May.
+This blog was extracted from our Scottish Government research which is now available, sign up to receive it via email.